-Like peanut butter cups but with Biscoff spread inside!
+Like peanut butter cups but filled with cookie butter spread inside!

-1. Line mini muffin pan with mini candy cup liners (3/4 inch to 1 inch diameter).
+Line mini muffin pan with mini candy cup liners (3/4 inch to 1 inch diameter).
 Put chocolate chips into a microwave safe bowl and microwave for about 30 seconds.
-Mix with large wooden spoon.
-Microwave again for 30 seconds.
-Stir again. if chocolate is not yet completely melted and smooth, repeat for another 15 second interval.
+Stir with a spatula.
+Microwave for an additional 30 seconds.
+Stir again.
+If chocolate is not yet completely melted and smooth, repeat for another 15 second interval.
 Alternatively, you can melt chocolate on a double boiler.

-Using a small spoon and scoop some melted chocolate into the bottom of each cupcake line so that it completely lines the bottom (you want it thick enough to hold in the Biscoff but not too thick so that you don't have room for filling the cups).
-Take the back of the spoon and dip into chocolate and line the inner sides of the candy liners with chocolate as well.
-Repeat with all candy liners.
-Once the inside of the liners has been completely coated with chocolate, put in the refrigerator to harden, for about 20 minutes.
+Using a small spoon, scoop some melted chocolate into the bottom of each cupcake liner so that it completely lines the bottom (you want it thick enough to hold the weight of the cookie butter, but not so thick that you don't have room for filling the cups).
+Take the back of the spoon and dip into chocolate and coat the inner sides of the candy liners with chocolate as well.
+Place pan into the refrigerator to let chocolate harden, about 20 minutes.

-3. Remove liners from fridge after the chocolate has hardened.
-Take spoonful of Biscoff and place into each chocolate cup with 1 heaping teaspoon of cookie butter.
-Take a spoonful of the remaining melted chocolate and pour on top of Biscoff filling until you can no longer see the Biscof.
-Attempt to smooth top with back of spoon.
+Remove pan from refrigerator after the chocolate has hardened.
+Fill each chocolate cup with 1 heaping teaspoon of cookie butter.
+Take a spoonful of the remaining melted chocolate and pour on top of the cookie butter filling until you can no longer see the cookie butter.
+Smooth surface with back of spoon.
 You can also hit the bottom of your pan against counter a few times to help settle the chocolate.
-Place pan in refrigerator for another 20 minutes until chocolate has hardened.
-Eat immediately, store uneaten ones in freezer or fridge to prevent melting.
+Place pan in refrigerator for another 20 minutes, or until chocolate has hardened.
+Eat immediately.
+Store uneaten ones in freezer or fridge until ready to serve.